 Elizabeth Shea (07:15)

 Right, right.
-I mean, it's not always fun, but at the end of the day, you can pop some champagne or something, right?
+It's not always fun, but at the end of the day, you can pop some champagne or something, right?
 So just tell us about the process.
-How long did the process take from start to finish, would you say, when you first started looking around to when you finally made the acquisition happen and closed the deal?
+How long did the process take from start to finish, from when you first started looking around to when you finally made the acquisition happen and closed the deal?

 Houston Goodwin (07:20)

-would say probably like seven, eight months from like initial like first serious conversation where I was like, hey, is this something worth pursuing to getting to the closing call was about an eight month journey.
+I would say probably like seven, eight months from like initial like first serious conversation where I was like, “hey, is this something worth pursuing” to getting to the closing call.

 Elizabeth Shea (07:45)

-Okay, so for other companies that are out there that might be looking to make an acquisition or to grow better together, if you will, is there any advice you can give to them things that they should look out for or really lean in on in terms of their own diligence process?
+Okay, so for other companies that are out there that might be looking to make an acquisition or to “grow better together,” if you will . . . is there any advice you can give to them or any things that they should look out for or really lean in on in terms of their own diligence process?

 Houston Goodwin (07:57)

-Yeah, I would say like, obviously, I wouldn't consider myself an expert in that space.
-But I can tell you what's like work for us and work for me and my personal experience. one thing that I learned early on in Constellation is the importance of operational excellence within the company that you're a part of.
-And I think that, before, I feel like companies or we could have at least gotten over our skis a bit with an acquisition where it's exciting and that's an exciting way to grow or there's there's a lot of excitement around that idea.
-But if we really invested even during that full eight months, like we made sure we did not take our eye off the ball for improving and getting our internal systems and our internal operations and our internal playbooks to an excellent level as fast as possible.
+Obviously, I wouldn't consider myself an expert in that space.
+But I can tell you what's worked for us and worked for me and my personal experience.
+One thing that I learned early on in Constellation is the importance of operational excellence within the company that you're a part of.
+We could have gotten over our skis a bit with an acquisition where it's exciting or there's a lot of excitement around that idea.
+But if we really invested during that full eight months, like we made sure we did not take our eye off the ball for improving and getting our internal systems and our internal operations and our internal playbooks to an excellent level as fast as possible.

 Elizabeth Shea (09:37)

-the transaction is important, but then to make sure that it works afterwards and that it's a smooth transition.
-Can you talk a little bit about the culture, the cultural aspect of it?
-You know, how did you align the cultures within the two organizations, or are you in the process of doing that now?
+Right.
+The transaction is important, but it’s crucial to make sure that it works afterwards and that it's a smooth transition.
+Can you talk a little bit about the cultural aspect of it?
+How did you align the cultures within the two organizations, or are you in the process of doing that now?

 Houston Goodwin (09:53)

-Yeah, certainly it's an evolving process. think, ⁓ you know, one thing that's so great about this industry specifically is. many people are in it for the right reasons.
-And I say, like, everyone's trying to tackle the same problem from different lanes.
-And so, one thing that made this integration easier is that we're both hyper aware of what the problem we're trying to solve us.
-And then we're both hyper aware of the goals that we're trying to accomplish.
-And now one of the reasons that we've said, better together is kind of something that we've really anchored on is.
+Yeah, certainly it's an evolving process.
+One thing that's so great about this industry specifically is that many people are in it for the right reasons.
+Everyone's trying to tackle the same problem from different lanes.
+So, one thing that made this integration easier is that we're both hyper aware of what the problem we're trying to solve is.
+And we're both hyper aware of the goals that we're trying to accomplish.
+This is one of the reasons that we’ve said that better together is kind of something that we’ve really anchored in on.

-Now it's not either company, it's both companies can do things better and at a different scale and at a different speed than they could have by themselves.
-And so that's where a lot of the cultural transformation is happening is, is less about this was the direction we were going and now we've pivoted to this direction.
-It's more, this is the direction we were going and now we're jumping ahead four years because we're together and we have, just economies of scale from like vendor relationships, the team size and, data and customer size, et cetera.
+Now it's both companies can do things better and at a different scale and at a different speed than they could have by themselves.
+And so that's where a lot of the cultural transformation is happening.
+It’s less about “this was the direction we were going and now we've pivoted to this direction.”
+It's more, “this is the direction we were going and now we're jumping ahead four years because we're together and we have economies of scale from like vendor relationships, team size, data and customer size, et cetera.”

 Elizabeth Shea (11:55)

-Yeah, that first Sunday days is always a lot of fun, right? know, getting to know new people and expanding your services potentially to your client base.
+Yeah, that first days are always a lot of fun, right?
+You know, getting to know new people and expanding your services potentially to your client base.
 Can you talk a little bit about your client base and how the news was perceived?
 Did you do anything unique there?
 How did you communicate this change and this opportunity?

 Houston Goodwin (12:11)

-And generally, I would say the general population does is not aware of how many parts of their communities are literally held up by volunteers and how little resources they have.
-And so this is part of our mission is to go fight and get them properly allocated with resources and provide software that helps them get things like industry standards, benchmarking tools to help them do their job and tell their story as good as possible.
+I would say the general population is not aware of how many parts of their communities are literally held up by volunteers and how little resources they have.
+Part of our mission is to go fight and get them properly allocated with resources and provide software that helps them get things like industry standards, benchmarking tools to help them do their job, and tell their story as well as possible.

 Elizabeth Shea (15:34)

-hats off to you.
+Hats off to you.
 I think that's amazing.
 You have two companies that can come together like that and serve a greater purpose.
 When you talk to your employees, how was that message received?
-It seems like you were really able to hone in on what your messaging needed to be to the market and reiterate that, which is always good to reinforce it. did you go about telling your employees?
+It seems like you were really able to hone in on what your messaging needed to be to the market and reiterate that. did you go about telling your employees?

 Houston Goodwin (15:54)